28 Non-Candy Halloween Treats Kids Will Love

 Yep … I did this!

 I just didn’t like the idea of already grumpy toddlers staying up late to go to strangers’ houses and ask for candy packed with food dyes.
+They didn’t need all the candy bars, candy corn, or other Halloween night junk food.
+Now, with more places doing trunk or treat, kids can fill up on candy without even having the benefit of walking around the neighborhood.

 As my kids got older and wanted to dress up, trick-or-treating was harder to avoid.
 On the one hand, I completely understand the fun tradition of wearing a costume and spending time with friends.
 On the other, I don’t love the idea of them getting bags upon bags of candy (that will make them crazy and rot their teeth out).

 Since I’ve learned a thing or two about balance and moderation over the years, we’ve moved on (a little reluctantly) from this option.
+I’ve found my kids (and the neighborhood) can still get Halloween goodies with these non-food treat ideas.

 Option #2: The Candy Fairy

-Option #3: Offer Healthy Halloween Treats
+Option #3: Offer Healthy Non-Candy Halloween Treats

 I know, I know … handing out a treat other than name-brand candy is a surefire way to get your house rolled.
 I promise I’m not suggesting handing the kids an apple or a carton of bone broth.